BaselBoulos/BaselBoulos/README.md

 ### Hi👋, I'm Basel

-## I'm a Developer, Production planner & Control, and Solo World Explorer!!
+## I'm a Software Developer, And Production planner & Control

 I Hold An associate degree graduate specialized in software engineering, With Seven years of experience working as a production planner and control in the advanced manufacturing sector, And I'm self-taught in,